Spanish conquest of Honduras: Scramble for Honduras

 There were now four claimants to jurisdiction over Honduras.
 Gil González Dávila held royal authority over the province.
 Pedrarias Dávila claimed jurisdiction by right of the expeditions he had sent under Hernando de Soto and Francisco Hernández de Córdoba.
-Hernán Cortés claimed jurisdiction by right of the expedition he had sent under Cristóbal de Olid, and Olid himself.
+Hernán Cortés claimed jurisdiction by right of the expedition he had sent under Cristóbal de Olid, and Olid had then claimed it in his own right.
 A fifth claimant would eventually appear in the form of the Real Audiencia of Santo Domingo, which would attempt to establish its own direct political control over the province.
 These rival claimants inevitably produced treachery, conflict, and outright civil war among the Spanish factions.

 Hearing of Olid's rebellion, and of his clash with González, Cortés sent his cousin Francisco de las Casas to bring the rival captains into line.
 Cortés was confident that the majority of Olid's men would rally to las Casas, and only assigned him about 150 men for the expedition.
 Las Casas arrived off Triunfo de la Cruz as Olid was making preparations to attack Gil González Dávila, who was in the Naco valley.

 González and Olid had arrived at an uneasy accord, neither wishing to openly clash with the other.
 However, Olid's men outnumbered those of his rival, and González had made the mistake of dividing his forces when he had left most of his companions on the banks of the Dulce River; Olid sent one of his captains, Pedro de Briones, to attack one portion of González' forces, while Olid made ready his ships to sail along the coast and attack other detachments.
 Briones swiftly weakened González' position and captured about half of his men.
 At this point, Las Casas' fleet appeared off the coast.